Build Muscle With Strengthening Exercises

 How Do I Start Strengthening Exercises?

 Start strengthening exercise with light resistance or weights at first.
-Increase the weight very gradually as your strength increases.
-Start slowly and allow your body time to adjust.
+Add more weight very gradually as you get stronger.
+Start slowly, and allow your body time to adjust.

-Breathe properly when exercising with weights.
-Never hold your breath during the exercise, and always follow this rhythm:
+Never hold your breath during the exercise.
+Follow this pattern:

 - Exhale when pushing against the weight or resistance.